tibordp/lambdars/README.md

 λx.λy.x (x y)
 ```

+All the macro definitions are eagerly evaluated (and reduced to canonical form).
+In order to give a name to a lambda expression that may not have a canonical form such as the Y-combinator or `(λx.x x) (λx.x x)`, a `#declare` command can be used.
+In this case, no substitution will be performed and macro will be stored as-is.

 All the defined macros can be dumped with `#dump`.

 The result of previous reduction is available with `@`: